 Glassware

-If you are looking for an absolutely perfect piece of glass, this might not be for you.
+If you are looking for an absolutely perfect, highly controlled, piece of glass, this might not fit for you.
 I am a color junkie, and as such, many of my pieces are not highly refined, because the trade off for heavy color use, is distortion in shape.
 Just as a black roof absorbs heat, and a white roof reflects, the same is true with color in glass, different colors melting at different temperatures.
-If freeform is in the description, the glass is determining the shape and idiosyncrasies of the form.
+If free-form is in the description, the color in glass is determining the shape and idiosyncrasies of the form.
 My job is to keep it roped in, as best I can, while helping the color find its path.
-Very often, I start out making a bowl, but the glass does something interesting, shows me something, and I end up making a completely different piece, because I am now chasing what I saw spinning in the molten glass.
-My work tends to be heavy, another tool in working with great gobs of color, and pretty rustic, but when the light hits them, they can make quite a splash.
-All that glass makes for a pretty sturdy vase or pitcher.

 I am open to talk about custom work, but making the same piece twice is taxing even for fully trained, seasoned glass artists.
 I can make a similar shape, use the same colors, apply the same techniques, but a set of matching glassware would have to be a loose interpretation.
 After all, the glass always has the final say.